euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Chemistry: Reaction Balancing
 -----------------------------

-Our next model will do the complex computation of reaction balancing for basic chemical reactions.
-We start with a model of an unbalanced
-reaction: it just has a list of input molecules, and a list of output molecules, without any coefficients.
+Our next model will compute reaction balancing for basic chemical reactions.
+We start with a model of an unbalanced reaction: it just has a list of input molecules, and a list of output molecules, without any coefficients.

 We formulate the reaction-balancing problem as an *integer-linear programming* problem, which we want to solve for the molecule coefficients, and use the *pylpsolve* module to do the solving.
-The input and output molecules impose a set of constraints on the
-coefficients: the number of atoms of every element has to cancel out between inputs and outputs.
+The input and output molecules impose a set of constraints on the coefficients: the number of atoms of every element has to cancel out between inputs and outputs.
 We write a function *elem\_balance\_matrix* to compute a matrix of *molecule* vs. *element*, showing the number of atoms of each element in each molecule, with *+* for reactants and *-* for products.
 This matrix, when multiplied by the vector of solution coefficients, must be *0*.
 Additionally, all coefficients have to be positive integers, and the *objective\_function* specifies finding the smallest coefficients that satisfy these constraints.

 PySTEMM generates this visualization, showing the balancing coefficients for an initially unbalanced reaction, and also displaying the values of the *elem\_balance\_matrix* and other intermediate variables.

 .. figure:: reaction_balance.png